ProgrammerDan/civcraft-vm/README.md

 6. Spigot server replace Minecraft

-7. Spigot server execution

-with the core mods being in the hands of the developer.
+with the core mods being in the hands of the developer -- for now.
+That's next.

 I'll likely also add here *first* some how-tos in terms of getting mods set up that play nice with the server, and will submit refined versions to go in Dr_Jawa and/or Erocs' guides.

 --------------------------

 ## How to use this appliance